 I believe our ancestors’ leaky gut allowed us to harness the energy in new food sources.
 This increase in energy cause the structure of the primate gut to shorten and change its structure.
 This is a quantum effect you heard about in EE 6.
 We took it further to fuel full application of the MHC 1 gene.
 We shortened the gut and began to use the gut microflora to drive most of the morphologic changes we see in modern man today, compared to primates.
 The gut shrunk, the immune system got complex, and the brain grew.
 This lead to a huge expansion in life span at the end of the primate tree and into its hominid branches.

 It appears we use the gut microbiota to be our “sixth sense” for environmental epigenetic adaptation.
+It is inside us but works like a second solar panel in our insides.
+It collects light released from the microbiota, and uses its H2 gas to help limit the hydroxyl free radical.
+When H2 is altered autoimmunity via the gut is much more likely.
+This ties to proton tunneling around the MHC1 gene and its epigenetic expression.
+Water chemistry around this gene is incredibly important in humans.
 I think this is a rather ingenious use of bacterial/viral life to our advantage.
 Remember this is an ‘old page’ from the evolutionary playbook.
 We assimilated a bacteria via endosymbiosis to form our mitochondria to make ATP billions of years ago as well.
 Evolution follows a fractal design plan, where form always meets function.
 It then takes the energy it finds from the environment, and it fuels the newest system development.
 This is why we began to lose our fur, why we sweat to cool off our semiconductors in our head to increase the current of flow, and began to use energy to drive the structural changes in our proteins in the newest system of development from the MHC 1 gene … neurogenesis.
 This is why the brain exploded after all the other changes were first made to the mammalian body plan.
 I laid this all out in the Brain gut 3, Brain gut 4 and Brain gut 5 blogs.

 Immunity and Lifespan